 We also performed procedures including:

 Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journals posted to unusual account combinations, journals posted to seldom used accounts and unexpected expenditure journals at posted at period end.
+These included revenue and cash transactions posted to unexpected account combinations.

 Fraud and breaches of laws and regulations - ability to detect (continued)